 - Plenary presentations by Gail Sheehy (author of “Passages” and “Passages in Caregiving”) and Mark Nepo (New York Times bestselling author of “The Book of Awakening” and “7,000 Ways to Listen”)

 - Workshops and small-group discussions led by national experts in palliative care (Drs.
 Arnold, Barnato, Jackson, Quill)

 - Download the program schedule.
 Event locations are subject to change, so please check back.

 by invitation only

-The symposium is made possible with the support of the Walther Cancer Foundation; Indiana University Health Cancer Centers; IU Health Division for Values, Ethics, and Pastoral Services; IU Simon Cancer Center; IU School of Medicine; Goldstein Group Financial Advisory LLC; and the Columbia Club; and through a partnership with the Spirit & Place Festival.
+The Walther Program Symposium is made possible by IU Health Division for Values, Ethics, and Pastoral Services; Walther Palliative Care Research and Education Program; CICOA Aging and In-Home Solutions; Goldstein Group Financial Advisory, LLC; and the Columbia Club; through a partnership with the Spirit & Place Festival.